mctantwerp/Canvas-Student-Announcement-Discord-Bot/README.md

 <!--MAKE YOUR OWN COMMAND? -->
 ## Make Your Own Command?

 In the Commands folder you will find a js file named [template.js](commands/template.js).
-If you want to make your own command just copy and past this file inside the commands folder.
+If you want to make your own command just copy and paste this file inside the commands folder.

 - `commands: ["template", "t"]` - Name and Alias Of your command.
 - `expectedArgs: ["<arg1> <arg2> <arg3>"]` - Expected arguments for your command.